• Jul 12, 2025

 Vaishno Devi Yatra Complete Guide 2025

-The Must-Visit Places in Vaishno Devi:
+The Must-Visit Places in Vaishno Devi

-1. Vaishno Devi Temple:
+1. Vaishno Devi Temple

 Vaishno Devi Temple, also known as Shri Mata Vaishno Devi Shrine, is a renowned Hindu temple dedicated to Goddess Vaishno Devi, a manifestation of the Hindu deities Mahakali, Mahalakshmi, and Mahasarasvati.
 It is considered a Shakti Peetha, a place of great spiritual power in the Shakti tradition, and is believed to fulfil the wishes of its devotees

-• Location: The temple is on the Trikuta mountain at 5,200 feet (1,500 meters).
+• Location: The temple is on Trikuta Mountain at an elevation of 5,200 feet (1,500 meters).

 See also: 15 most famous temples in Gujarat

-2. Ardh Kuwari Cave:
+2. Ardh Kuwari Cave

-Ardh Kuwari Cave, also known as Garbh Joon, is a significant stop on the pilgrimage route to the temple of Vaishno Devi in Jammu and Kashmir.
+Ardh Kuwari Cave, also known as Garbh Joon, is a significant stop on the pilgrimage route to the Vaishno Devi temple in Jammu and Kashmir.
 It's believed that the goddess Vaishno Devi resided and meditated in this cave for nine months while hiding from Bhairon Nath.
 The cave is known for its narrow, womb-like entrance, which pilgrims often crawl through, symbolising spiritual cleansing and rebirth.

 • Location: The site is between Katra and Vaishno Devi, approximately halfway between the base camp and the main shrine.